-Keywords: broiler, serum, hematology, intestinal morphology.
+Keywords: broiler, , hematology, intestinal morphology, serum.

 1. INTRODUCTION

-Currently broiler industry is increasing in its potential, especially in most developing countries.
+Currently, the broiler industry is increasing in its potential, especially in most developing countries.
 Broiler chickens are more prone to diseases therefore, antibiotics are usually used to overcome disease challenges and also in some cases as growth promoter.
-Overuse of antibiotics is associated with antimicrobial resistance (AMR) which is currently of a global concern as far as human health is concerned.
+Overuse of antibiotics is associated with antimicrobial resistance (AMR), which is currently a global concern as far as human health is concerned.
 AMR is the natural process that occurs in bacteria in response to the use of antimicrobials either for therapeutic or non-therapeutic purposes.
-AMR in animal production is a silent phenomenon in which its effect intensity depends on the quantity of antimicrobial used, duration and frequency of exposure and antimicrobial residue exposure (Wall et al., 2016).
-However, some organizations have approved a continuous use of antimicrobials in subtherapeutic levels as growth promotion, prophylaxis or metaphylaxis.
-It is a known fact that the existing interaction between animals, human, plants and environment tend to accelerate the spread of resistant pathogens globally, which results to more spread of infectious diseases that are hard to treat (Ahmad et al., 2021).
-To ameliorate the problem, the use of natural antimicrobials that are deemed to be safer to both animal health and humans who consumes the products has been advocated to reduce the use of synthetic antibiotics (Khare et al., 2021).
-Some plants are good source of natural antimicrobials and growth promoter agents mainly phytochemicals that are believed to be less AMR causing agents (Demir et al., 2003; Aziz & Karboune., 2018) some of these plants include; garlic, neem, moringa and have been observed to affect feed intake, growth parameters, carcass parameters, blood parameters and boiler immunity (Fadlalla et al., 2010; Gobezie., 2022; Modisaojang-Mojanaga et al., 2019).
+AMR in animal production is a silent phenomenon whose effects depend on the quantity of antimicrobial used, duration and frequency of exposure and antimicrobial residue’s exposure (Wall et al., 2016).
+However, some organizations have approved a continuous use of antimicrobials in subtherapeutic levels as growth promoters, prophylaxis or metaphylaxis.
+It is a known fact that the existing interaction between animals, humans, plants and the environment tends to accelerate the spread of resistant pathogens globally, which results to more spread of infectious diseases that are hard to treat (Ahmad et al., 2021).
+To ameliorate the problem, the use of natural antimicrobials that are deemed to be safer to both animal health and humans who consume the products has been advocated to reduce the use of synthetic antibiotics (Khare et al., 2021).
+Some plants are good source of natural antimicrobials and growth promoting agents mainly phytochemicals that are believed to be less AMR causing agents (Demir et al., 2003; Aziz & Karboune., 2018) some of these plants include; garlic, neem, moringa and have been observed to affect feed intake, growth parameters, carcass parameters, blood parameters and boiler immunity (Fadlalla et al., 2010; Gobezie., 2022; Modisaojang-Mojanaga et al., 2019).

-Herbal plants used in broiler as feed ingredients or as feed additives has shown to affect blood parameters as well as intestinal structures.
-A review done by Sadid & Anam (2025) on Moringa oleifera observed significance improvement in average daily gain, red blood cells, and haemoglobin in 32 studies.
-Another study on neem and moringa supplementation recorded improved effect in haemoglobin levels, lymphocytes and heterophils.
-Mutingia calabura leaves (MCL) is another plant product that has been reported to have various phytochemicals including sterols, flavonoids, alkaloids, saponins, glycosides, and tannins.
-MCL has been used in fish, pig, dairy cow, and goats to promote growth (Febrianti, 2021; Silverio & Ramoran, 2022; Preethi et al., 2012 and John, 2024).
-These authors observed a positive effect of MCL on growth performance parameters, immunoglobulins, breast muscle fatty acids, increase in the level of unsaturated fatty acids and lowering of the level of saturated fatty acids which led to increase in customer acceptability of broiler meat.
-Due to the limited information of MCL this study aims to determine the effect of MCL extract on hematological properties, serum biochemistry, and intestinal morphology in broiler chickens.
+Herbal plants used in broiler as feed ingredients or as feed additives have been shown to affect blood parameters as well as intestinal structures.
+A review by Sadid & Anam (2025) on Moringa oleifera observed significant improvement in average daily gain, red blood cells, and haemoglobin in 32 studies.
+Another study on neem and moringa supplementation recorded improved haemoglobin levels, lymphocytes and heterophils.
+Mutingia calabura leaf (MCL) extract is another plant product that has been reported to have various phytochemicals, including sterols, flavonoids, alkaloids, saponins, glycosides, and tannins.
+MCL has been used in fish, swine, dairy cows, and goats to promote growth (Febrianti, 2021; Silverio & Ramoran, 2022; Preethi et al., 2012 and John, 2024).
+These authors observed a positive effect of MCL on growth performance parameters, immunoglobulins, breast muscle fatty acids, level of unsaturated fatty acids and the level of saturated fatty acids which led to increase in customer acceptability of broiler meat.
+Due to the limited information on MCL, this study aimed to determine the effect of MCL extract on hematological properties, serum biochemistry, and intestinal morphology in broiler chickens.

-2. material and methods
+2. materialS and methods

 2.1 Location and duration of study.

-The study was conducted at Department of Animal science, Range and Aquaculture in lower farm poultry houses at Sokoine University of Agriculture Morogoro (SUA) Tanzania that lies on Uluguru mountains slope at an altitude of 500-600 meters above the sea level and the annual rainfall is 600-1000mm.
+The study was conducted at the Department of Animal Science, Range and Aquaculture in lower farm poultry houses at Sokoine University of Agriculture, Morogoro (SUA) Tanzania.
+The area lies on Uluguru mountains’ slope at an altitude of 500-600 meters above sea level and the annual rainfall is 600-1000mm.

-2.2 Management of experimental units and housing.
+2.2 Management of experimental animals and housing.